sg-s/xolotl/docs/explanation/integration.md

 The method is more accurate because slope approximations at fractions of $\Delta t$ are being taken and averaged.
 The method is slower because the four coefficients must be computed during each integration step.

 ### Where this method is used

-The Runge-Kutta 4th order method is the workhorse of applied mathematicians and scientists the world over.
-The total accumulated error is on the order of $\mathcal{O}(\Delta t^4)$.
-This method is suitable for conditions in which you want greater accuracy over speed, or for particularly tricky simulations where the exponential Euler is unsuitable (such as highly-variable applied current).
-RK4 is also very well-studied, which can simplify approximations and justifications.
+The Runge-Kutta 4th order method is used when (when [`solver_order`](https://xolotl.readthedocs.io/en/master/reference/xolotl-properties/#solver_order) = 4) for components that support this method.
+If any component does not support it, an error will be thrown.

 ## The Euler method

 Euler's method is the most basic explicit method for solving numerical integration problems of ordinary differential equations, and is the simplest Runge-Kutta method (i.e. it's 1st order).
-It is blazing fast and terribly inaccurate.
+It is fast but inaccurate and unstable.
 Given a differential equation

 $$\frac{dV}{dt} = f(V)$$